kubernetes/website/content/en/docs/concepts/workloads/pods/pod-overview.md

 #### Storage

-A Pod can specify a set of shared storage *volumes*.
+A Pod can specify a set of shared storage {{< glossary_tooltip text="Volumes" term_id="volume" >}}.
 All containers in the Pod can access the shared volumes, allowing those containers to share data.
 Volumes also allow persistent data in a Pod to survive in case one of the containers within needs to be restarted.
 See [Volumes](/docs/concepts/storage/volumes/) for more information on how Kubernetes implements shared storage in a Pod.

 ## Working with Pods

 You'll rarely create individual Pods directly in Kubernetes--even singleton Pods.
 This is because Pods are designed as relatively ephemeral, disposable entities.
-When a Pod gets created (directly by you, or indirectly by a Controller), it is scheduled to run on a Node in your cluster.
-The Pod remains on that Node until the process is terminated, the pod object is deleted, the pod is *evicted* for lack of resources, or the Node fails.
+When a Pod gets created (directly by you, or indirectly by a Controller), it is scheduled to run on a {{< glossary_tooltip term_id="node" >}} in your cluster.
+The Pod remains on that Node until the process is terminated, the pod object is deleted, the Pod is *evicted* for lack of resources, or the Node fails.

 {{< note >}}
 Restarting a container in a Pod should not be confused with restarting the Pod.
 The Pod itself does not run, but is an environment the containers run in and persists until it is deleted.